Social engineering expert and white-hat hacker Rachel Tobac tells us just how cautious we should be online.

 RT: Frequent password updates aren’t necessary with long, unique, and random passwords stored in a password manager.
 That’s the beauty of password managers: They don’t require you to update your passwords constantly because you’ll be using a strong password that’s unique to every single site.
 That’s why it’s also important to turn on MFA so that if a website gets breached and those unique credentials are available online, they won’t be able to be used by the attacker on any site, let alone the site they’re from, because they’ll be unique and you’ll have MFA on.

 The requirement to update passwords every 90 days, for example, is an antiquated security practice that isn’t recommended anymore by NIST (National Institute of Standards and Technology), and it actually creates more security holes because forcing people to change passwords every 90 days means they’ll choose insecure methods of updating their password, by changing a single letter or digit, for example.
-The best practice is: unique, long and random passwords for every site, stored in a password manager, with MFA enabled.
+The best practice is: unique, long and random passwords for every site, stored in a personal password manager, with MFA enabled.

 The best practice is: unique, long and random passwords for every site, stored in a password manager, with MFA enabled.– Rachel Tobac